evan-hatley/Basic-Logo-Maker/README.md

 ## Description

   This project was designed to generate an .svg file based on user input.
 I created this to avoid paying a graphic designer.
+I created this project as part of the Week 10 Challenge for the KU Front End Coding Bootcamp.
+The project uses Javascript, node.js, inquirer, and jest to function.

 ## Table of Contents